Gaetano Bellei: Early years

-At an early stage of his work, Bellei writes genre scenes, the details and features of which are subsequently often reproduced, with various variations, in new works, since they are appreciated by collectors and patrons of the arts.
+At an early stage of his work, Bellei painted genre scenes, the details and features of which he subsequently often reproduced, with various variations, in new works, since they are appreciated by collectors and patrons of the arts.
 The narrative nature and frivolous themes of his paintings are combined with excellent technique and often in line with mainstream European trends.
-Bellei is also involved in portraiture and sacred painting.
-Since 1893 he taught at the Modena Academy, but continues to participate in exhibitions such as Turin in 1898, Milan in 1906 and Rome in 1911.
+Bellei was also involved in portraiture and sacred painting.
+Beginning in 1893 he taught at the Modena Academy, but continued to participate in exhibitions such as Turin in 1898, Milan in 1906 and Rome in 1911.
 In 1876, while still a student, he won the competition for the Poletti Prize with the painting Francesco Francia Admiring Raphael's Saint Cecilia for the First Time, defeating Achille Boschi.
-Thanks to this eminently scenographic picture, Bellay becomes a Fellow.
-In the future, his paintings depart from academism, causing controversy with their realistic character.
-Thus, "Resfa" – a work in rough and dark colors, inspired by German Symbolism – at first attracts criticism, but then is widely recognized as "the best painting of modern art in Modena".
+Thanks to this eminently scenographic picture, Bellay became a Fellow.
+Subsequently, his paintings departed from academism, causing controversy with their realistic character.
+Thus, Resfa – a work in rough and dark colors, inspired by German Symbolism – at first attracted criticism, but then was widely recognized as "the best painting of modern art in Modena".

 Domenico Morelli has argued that Bellei "seems to hold both the imaginary and the real".